By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-We have known for 50 years or more that Tobacco and smoking were harmful to our physical health but we are only now seeing the extend of the connection between smoking and other societal problems such as mental illness and homelessness.
+We have known for 50 years or more that Tobacco and smoking were harmful to our physical health but we are only now seeing the extent of the connection between smoking and other societal problems such as mental illness and homelessness.

 For every one person that dies of an illegal drug Nicotine kills 200 people.
 That is not an argument for legalizing other drugs.
 We have seen highly publicized drug deaths recently from illegal drugs.
-Heroin and prescribed Opiates can kill quickly and with alcohol in the blood stream the overdose death rate sores.
+Heroin and prescribed Opiates can kill quickly and with alcohol in the bloodstream the overdose death rate sores.

 Deaths from tobacco happen far more slowly.
 There is a gradual progression of a variety of diseases before the final death.

-What we have been overlooking in all of this is the significant connection between mental illness, other drug addiction and smoking.
+What we have been overlooking in all of this is the significant connection between mental illness, other drug addiction, and smoking.
 Mental health treatment providers have been slow to recognize the connection and slower yet to attempt any form of smoking cessation treatment with the mentally ill clients.

-While in withdrawal from Nicotine clients can become agitated, restless and harder to manage.
-Providers have suggested that they needed to work on the “bigger” issues of drug withdrawal, alcoholism, depression and other mental disorders.
+While in withdrawal from Nicotine clients can become agitated, restless, and harder to manage.
+Providers have suggested that they needed to work on the “bigger” issues of drug withdrawal, alcoholism, depression, and other mental disorders.

 What has been missing from this approach is a clear view of the ways in which Nicotine may be causing and maintaining a mental illness.

-Research studies have suggested that between 44% and 50% of all the cigarettes consumed in America are smoked by those with a mental, emotional or behavioral health diagnosis (a DSM diagnosable condition.)
+Research studies have suggested that between 44% and 50% of all the cigarettes consumed in America are smoked by those with a mental, emotional, or behavioral health diagnosis (a DSM diagnosable condition.)
 Researchers have detailed the efforts of the Tobacco companies to market to the mentally ill (Prochaska, Hall, & Bero, 2008; Lasser et al., 2000; Apollonio & Malone, 2005, cited in Wigand, 2009.)

 One consequence of the heavy smoking by the mentally ill is that they commonly live twenty years less than those without a long-term mental illness.